OutSystems/docs-product/src/ref/ui-patterns/mobile/splitscreen.md

 summary: Advanced use cases for the Split Screen UI Pattern
 ---

-# Split Screen Image UI Pattern Reference
+# Split Screen UI Pattern Reference

 ## Layout and Classes